This House

 We use the un-parented hours to nurture this hand-picked clan, filled with constantly morphing personalities birthed from overactive glands and imaginations, and recently recognized skills as poets, actors and musicians; as Pig Out Queens and Homecoming Queens, Make Out Queens and Dancing Queens.

-Never enough crowns for all those Queens.
+Never enough crowns for all those queens.
 Never enough time to be all the things, but always enough room on the dance floor.
 Though all signs point to clumsy and shy, my pelvic-thrusting friends are determined to try to make me Hustle and shake my groove thing in the ground-level living room of metallic gold and green.

 Sweating and spinning and dipping.
 Air Band greats ever in the making.
 Drinking and joking and choking with laughter.
 Using voices and faces to find inner traces of people and places.
 Writing truly foul lyrics to sweet Christmas carols – using every nasty word we can muster to repulse and to fluster.